yjeongdev/mabaem/README.md

    Hello World!
    Welcome to my GitHub Repository.
    My name is Yeji Jeong.
 I'm a Web Developer in South Korea.
    I have interest in analyzing system code, understanding processes and user experience.

-   Send "Hello World!" to me on instagram <a href="https://www.instagram.com/ma_baem/" target="_blank">@ma_baem</a>.
 </div>